-As you might expect there are multiple spellings for this pastry, but Kolaczki seems the most Polish to me.
+As you might expect there are multiple spellings for this pastry, but Kołaczki is the Polish name.

 Normally, I’d expect to see these on a Christmas cookie tray, but I made them recently, as things are starting to warm up in Tucson because I needed a breakfast pastry to share with new friends.